operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 1. The template validates that the substitute bundle has a higher composite version than the base bundle
 2. For each channel containing the base bundle, the template:
    - Adds the new bundle to the channel
-   - Move upgrade edges (replaces, skips, skipRange) from the base to the substitute
+   - Moves upgrade edges (replaces, skips, skipRange) from the base to the substitute
    - Adds a skip edge from substitute to base
    - Updates all other entries that reference the base to reference the substitute instead